Zhaoshan-Duan/nn-go/README.md

 ### Project Structure

 - `activation/` – Activation functions and tests
-- `layer/` – Layer struct and logic
+- `layer/` – Layer struct, forward pass, and logic
 - `main.go` – Entry point (to be implemented)

 ## Design Notes

 This project uses a layer-first approach (rather than a neuron-first approach) for efficiency and simplicity, leveraging Go's strengths with slices and arrays.

+For layers with fewer than 1000 neurons, the current sequential implementation is efficient and simple.
+For larger layers, I consider parallelizing the forward pass using goroutines to improve performance.

 ## Roadmap